tilt-dev/tilt/README.md

 Download the Tilt binary on
 [the github releases page](https://github.com/windmilleng/tilt/releases).

 Tilt expects that you already have Docker and `kubectl` installed.
+(Alternately, you can skip Kubernetes altogether and run Tilt with your pre-existing `docker-compose.yml`.)
 Read the more detailed [Installation Guide](https://docs.tilt.build/install.html) to help you `tilt up` quickly.